Monika Bednarek: News discourse

 Early corpus-assisted discourse analysis systematically compared the expression of opinion in British broadsheet and tabloid newspapers.
 In collaboration with Dr. Helen Caple, Bednarek later created a framework for the discursive analysis of news values, called DNVA.
 This approach uses corpus and discourse analysis to examine how news values are constructed through semiotic resources (language, image, etc.).

 Evaluation, emotion, attitude

 Bednarek has made contributions to the study of language and evaluation/emotion.
 Her 2006 book, Evaluation in Media Discourse, introduced a parameter-based framework of evaluation, while her 2008 book, Emotion Talk Across Corpora, developed a corpus linguistic approach to the analysis of emotion talk and explored this across British English registers.
 The book includes a chapter describing a local grammar of affect, evaluated by Susan Hunston as 'probably the most successful' version.
-She has also contributed to critiquing and developing research on appraisal, especially in relation to attitude and affect.
+Bednarek has also contributed to critiquing and developing research on appraisal, especially in relation to attitude and affect.